unioan/NewsAppCleanSwift/README.md

 Networking and password management are implemented using Singleton.
 UserDefaults is used to persist user accounts in the device memory.

 ## Layout

+### StackView
 All view classes make heavy use of StackViews.
-Those stacks are initialized using anonymous function making staks neatly organized inside and easyly constrained in the separate function lately.
+Those stacks are initialized using an anonymous function making stacks neatly organized and easily constrained in the separate function lately.
-For instance, NewsCell uses StackView to layout cells' UI elements:
+This is how NewsCell uses anonymous function to create StackView:

 ```swift
     private lazy var cellStack: UIStackView = {
         let textStack = UIStackView(arrangedSubviews: [newsTitleLabel, newsDescriptionView])